State Guide

 Owensboro

 Owensboro (est. 60,208 — U.S. Census Bureau, 2023 ACS) is the county seat of Daviess County in western Kentucky, roughly 35 miles east of Evansville, Indiana.
 It is the region's commercial hub for a cluster of smaller western Kentucky counties.
 Daviess Circuit and District Courts cover local filings.
-The city's geographic isolation from Louisville and Lexington means that Owensboro-area records are rarely surfaced by searches anchored to the larger metro areas — confirming Daviess County specifically is necessary before entering any court system for this region.
+The city's geographic isolation from Louisville and Lexington means that Owensboro-area records are rarely surfaced by searches anchored to the larger metro areas.

 County systems in Kentucky